 The numerical value of the parameters is color coded:

 Gray number means the default, unmodified value.

-White number means the value was set by user.
-It may be set to the default value and still will show white as it was set by the user.
-To completely remove the value set, use the “default value” command.
+White number means the current value was set by user, but it is not animated.
+Please note that if it is set manually to the default value it will still be white, as it was set by the user.
+To completely remove the user actions use the “default value” command.

 Green number is a keyframe value set by the user

 Light Blue number is an interpolated value between keyframes.

 In th time bar, the keyframes will be shown for the selected parameters as green marks.
 Meanwhile the animated segments will be drawn as light blue segments, thus corresponding to the same color hints.

 QUESTION: When I render a movie in MistikaVR and watch it in other application it is not shown as 360 video

 Answer: You may need to inject the 360 spacial metadata in the movie file.
 Just select 'Inject Spatial Media Metadata' in the render panel (available for render formats supporting it, not all formats support it).